On the convergence of FK-Ising Percolation to SLE$(16/3, 16/3-6)$

 \end{proposition}

 \begin{remark} This is in the same flavour as \cite[Lemma 3.1]{WernerLecturePercolation} which would correspond to $T_k^{n,\eps} \to T_k^\eps$ a.s., the proof of which was left as a homework exercise.
-However, we find this exercise not that easy for the following reasons: \bnum

-\item[(1)] First, if we stop the joint exploration paths $(\eta^n,\tilde \eta)$ at time $S$, indeed $\eta^n$ is close to disconnecting and it is tempting to conclude by some careful use of RSW.
+However, we find this exercise not that easy for the following reasons: \begin{enumerate} \item[(1)] First, if we stop the joint exploration paths $(\eta^n,\tilde \eta)$ at time $S$, indeed $\eta^n$ is close to disconnecting and it is tempting to conclude by some careful use of RSW.
 But one important issue is that $S$ is a stopping time for $\tilde \eta$ but not for $\eta^n$.
 Because of that, we are not allowed to use the discrete domain Markov property and a rather delicate analysis cannot be avoided it seems. \item[(2)] Second, stopping the curve when it is close to disconnecting $0$ from $\p \U$ needs to be done with some care.
 For example, being close in $\| \cdot\|_\infty$ to disconnection does not prevent from having a dual harmonic arc with large harmonic measure seen from $0$.
-This is why in our proof below, we rely on stopping times built from harmonic measure seen from $0$ instead of Euclidean distance from disconnection. \enum \end{remark}
+This is why in our proof below, we rely on stopping times built from harmonic measure seen from $0$ instead of Euclidean distance from disconnection. \end{enumerate} \end{remark}

 Let us start as a warm-up with the following Lemma. \begin{lemma} Assume for simplicity that we are in the case where $\theta^n(0)=\theta(0)=0$ (no free arc at the beginning of the exploration).
 For any fixed $T\geq 2$, We have for any $u>0$,